thisisjihyun/mms-interview/README.md

     - Human redable timestamp
     - Hooks for scroll based pagination
 5. Error handling
-    - When users search for an issue that does not exist on the Detail page.
+    - When users search for an issue that does not exist on the Detail page
-    - When users search for a term that does not match any issues on the Homepage.
+    - When users search for a term that does not match any issues on the Homepage

 ## Things to improve
 - Implement a loading skeleton UI